juancarloskatigbak8/Web-Scraping-and-Text-Analysis/README.md

 jupyter notebook

-this will then open Jupyter Notebook in your web browser and once inside Jupyter Notebook, open beautifulsoup_subreddit_canada_tariffs.ipynb in the Katigbak_300366535_Assignment2 folder wherever it is located in the Jupyter Notebook and run each code using shift + enter
+this will then open Jupyter Notebook in your web browser and once inside Jupyter Notebook, open beautifulsoup_subreddit_canada_tariffs.ipynb in the Web-Scraping-and-Text-Analysis-main folder wherever it is located in the Jupyter Notebook and run each code using shift + enter

 (2) Scrapy
 using either macOS/Linux's Terminal or Windows' Command Prompt, open a new tab for the Shell and run:

 if using macOS/Linux's Terminal:

-cd ~/Desktop/Katigbak_300366535_Assignment2
+cd ~/Desktop/Web-Scraping-and-Text-Analysis-main
 scrapy runspider scrapy_subreddit_canada_tariffs.py

 if using Windows' Command Prompt:

-cd %USERPROFILE%\Desktop\Katigbak_300366535_Assignment2
+cd %USERPROFILE%\Desktop\Web-Scraping-and-Text-Analysis-main
-(e.g. cd OneDrive\Desktop\Katigbak_300366535_Assignment2) #since Katigbak_300366535_Assignment2 is the folder with the file
+(e.g. cd OneDrive\Desktop\Web-Scraping-and-Text-Analysis-main) #since Web-Scraping-and-Text-Analysis-main is the folder with the file

 scrapy runspider scrapy_subreddit_canada_tariffs.py

-Second, since I decided with BeautifulSoup we continue using part1.ipynb in the Katigbak_300366535_Assignment2 folder wherever it is located in the Jupyter Notebook and run each code using shift + enter.
-Once you run everything, it will create the webscraped.csv and webscraped.txt files in the same Katigbak_300366535_Assignment2 folder with webscraped.csv being the file to be able to do Part 2: Text Analysis (just the same, the webscraped.csv and webscraped.txt files are also available in the Katigbak_300366535_Assignment2 folder and will be overwritten once part1.ipynb is run).
+Second, since I decided with BeautifulSoup we continue using part1.ipynb in the Web-Scraping-and-Text-Analysis-main folder wherever it is located in the Jupyter Notebook and run each code using shift + enter.
+Once you run everything, it will create the webscraped.csv and webscraped.txt files in the same Web-Scraping-and-Text-Analysis-main folder with webscraped.csv being the file to be able to do Part 2: Text Analysis (just the same, the webscraped.csv and webscraped.txt files are also available in the Web-Scraping-and-Text-Analysis-main folder and will be overwritten once part1.ipynb is run).

 Part 2: Text Analysis
-In the same Jupyter Notebook wherever Katigbak_300366535_Assignment2 folder is located, open part2.ipynb and run each code using shift + enter which will then create textanalysis.csv in the samen folder which contains a summary of each article with corresponding importance score. (just the same, textanalysis.csv is also available in the Katigbak_300366535_Assignment2 folder and will be overwritten once part2.ipynb is run).
+In the same Jupyter Notebook wherever Web-Scraping-and-Text-Analysis-main folder is located, open part2.ipynb and run each code using shift + enter which will then create textanalysis.csv in the samen folder which contains a summary of each article with corresponding importance score. (just the same, textanalysis.csv is also available in the Web-Scraping-and-Text-Analysis-main folder and will be overwritten once part2.ipynb is run).

 You can also skip Part 1 and go straight to Part 2 using either macOS/Linux's Terminal or Windows' Command Prompt, run: